Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Ultimately, reviews can give you a strong sense of a company’s professionalism.
 Look for mentions of clear and consistent communication.
 Did the company provide a detailed quote and stick to it?
 Did they let the customer know the cost early on?
 Comments that praise a contractor for starting and completing work promptly are a great sign of a well-managed team.
 A professional company makes the entire process smooth, from the initial inspection to the final walkthrough, ensuring you feel informed and respected every step of the way.
 This is crucial for both small repairs and large commercial siding projects.

-How to Choose the Right Roofing Materials
+Choosing the Right Roofing Materials for Your Home

 Picking the right material for your roof is a big decision.
 It affects how your home looks, how much you’ll spend upfront, and how much time and money you’ll put into maintenance down the road.
 Your roof is your home’s first line of defense against the Pacific Northwest weather, so you want something that’s both beautiful and built to last.
 From the classic charm of cedar to the sleek durability of metal, let’s walk through some of the most popular options so you can feel confident in your choice.

-Exploring Cedar, Composition, and Metal
+Comparing Cedar, Composition, and Metal Roofs

 Many homeowners love the classic, rustic look of cedar shake.
 It’s a natural fit for our region’s aesthetic, but it does require some upkeep to keep it looking its best and typically lasts around 25 to 30 years.
 If you’re looking for something with less maintenance, metal roofing is a fantastic alternative.
 It offers a clean, modern look and has an impressive lifespan of 40 to 70 years.
 For a great all-around option, composition shingles provide a balance of durability, affordability, and style.
 They come in a huge variety of colors and can even mimic the look of more expensive materials, making them a versatile choice for any residential roofing project.